Learn how to configure email node, design emails, set up custom domains, and more.

 In Pendula, there are two primary methods for designing emails within the Outbound Email Node: building from scratch using an email builder with a drag-and-drop interface or utilising custom HTML code.
 While custom HTML offers flexibility, it may cause visual discrepancies across different email clients.
 For instance, background images in custom HTML may not render correctly in Outlook, which defaults to a white background unless otherwise configured.
 To ensure visual consistency, we recommend using Pendula's email builder.

-For more details, see Outcome Email Node and Designing emails with Outbound Email node
+For more details, see Outbound Email Node and Designing emails with Outbound Email node

 Optimising email campaigns with A/B Testing